Sex and Desire During Menopause - Redesigning Intimacy for a Changing Body

 Vaginal Dryness and Atrophy

 Declining estrogen causes the vaginal walls to thin and lubrication to decrease (atrophic vaginitis).
-This increases friction during intercourse, leading to pain or bleeding.
-About 50 to 60% of menopausal women experience this symptom, yet only about 25% seek medical attention.
+This increases friction during menopause, leading to pain or bleeding.
+More than half of menopausal women experience this symptom, yet only about one-quarter seek medical attention.
+Behind this low consultation rate lies a psychology of resignation ("it's just age") and the embarrassment of disclosing sexual concerns to healthcare providers.

 Changes in Libido